 This means that a pendulum may be anywhere from accurate to inaccurate.
 The challenge is clearing your mind of thoughts, both conscious and unconscious, so your emotional attachment to the question doesn’t cause the pendulum to swing in the direction that you want it to move.
 This is, of course, almost impossible.
 So what is the best use for a pendulum?

 Uses for Pendulums

-- Making Choices: By asking the pendulum questions that result in a yes or no response, you can ask if a decision is the correct choice or not.
-Example, “Should I go to Hawaii for vacation”, “should I accept this job offer”, “is this financial investment going to result in an increase in money”, etc.
+- Making Choices: By asking the pendulum questions that result in a yes or no response, you can ask if a decision is a correct choice or not.
+For example, “Should I go to Hawaii for vacation”, “should I accept this job offer”, “is this financial investment going to result in an increase in the money”, etc.

 - Finding Something: You can ask yes and no questions to help you find an object, pet or people.
 However, you can also hold the pendulum above a small area on a map (city, house, room, etc.) and ask if the item you are looking for is there.
 I.e., holding the pendulum above a drawing of your kitchen and asking, “Are my keys here?” and then moving to a different room on the drawing.

 - Testing Food, Drink, Vitamins, etc.: Hold the pendulum above food and ask a yes or no question like “Is my body allergic to this”, “Is this toxic to my body” or “Is this good for me to eat”.

 - Emotional Questions: By asking questions about your emotions, you can become more aware of what you need to resolve emotionally.
 For instance, you can ask, “Have I resolved my issues with __”, “Do I still have guilt about ___” or “Is there still anger within me from ___”.